Project-Abyss/OVCT/README.md

 * `vpnselection.py`
     * Define the vpn selection
 * `decode.py`
-    * Define the decoder and save as ovpn file (Converts Base64 to ASCII)
+    * Define the decoder and convert the ovpn file content from Base64 to ASCII
 * `connection.py`
     * Connect to public vpn by using OpenVPN software
     * It supports 3 operating systems: Ubuntu, Windows, MacOS